danobi/dxuuu.xyz/src/blackbox.md

 critical section, the counter is incremented again.
 With this, the reader knows it was interrupted during a read if the sequence counter value is **not even** and **not the same** before and after the read.
-Since this is all done without traditional locks, lock-free techniques be used carefully.
+Since this is all done without traditional locks, lock-free techniques must be carefully used.

-`blackbox` offers a somewhat unique addition to the landscape in that your author did a somewhat thorough review of the literature before attempting an implementation, going as far as discovering a [very small][6] but long-standing bug with the kernel implementation.
+`blackbox` offers a rather unique addition to the landscape in that your author did a somewhat thorough review of the literature before attempting an implementation, going as far as discovering a [very small][6] but long-standing bug in the kernel.
 We also didn't find any userspace seqlock implementations that seemed correct, so a custom implementation was called for.

-Lock-free programming is a somewhat tricky topic, so I'll spare the details.
+Lock-free programming is a tricky topic, so I'll spare the details.
 Suffice to say, it's about controlling the observed order of memory operations.
-For example, it's ensuring that the first sequence increment is visible before (and the second sequence increment after) the critical section.
+In this case, it's ensuring that the first sequence increment is visible before (and the second sequence increment after) the critical section.

 For reference, here are the writer and reader bits.
 They come with comments which hopefully justify the choice of memory barriers.